williamgrosset/oracle/README.md

 ...

 ### Run `diskput`
 Copy a file from the current directory into a file system directory.
 If the specified file is not found in the current directory, an error message will be displayed.
-See sample output.
 ```bash
 ./diskput.o test.img foo.txt /sub_dir/foo3.txt
 ```